 Under the No Action Alternative, existing land use would be expected to remain unchanged.
 Ground disturbing agricultural practices at the Project Site would continue to have the potential to impact intact cultural resources at the surface or within the first 8 to 10 inches of soil.
 Therefore, impacts to cultural resources associated with the No Action Alternative would be anticipated to be minor.

 Muscle Shoals Solar has identified archaeological resources within the Project APE, some of which are potentially eligible and others that are not eligible for the NRHP.
 All sites within the Project Area that were identified as potentially eligible would be avoided during the construction and operation of the Muscle Shoals Solar Project.
+Muscle Shoals Solar and TVA would execute a legal agreement documenting the avoidance of potentially eligible sites 1Ct459, 1Ct644, 1Ct645, 1Ct646 and 1Ct648 during the term of the power purchase agreement.
 Therefore, there would be no direct or indirect impacts to archaeological or historic resources potentially eligible for the NRHP.
-The TVA has initiated consultation with the SHPO and federally recognized Indian tribes with an interest in the area with respect to these findings of both the archaeological and architectural surveys.
-Results of the consultation will be reported in the Final EA.
+The TVA initiated consultation with the SHPO and federally recognized Indian tribes with an interest in the area with respect to these findings of both the archaeological and architectural surveys.
+On 10 September 2019, the Chickasaw Nation concurred with TVA's findings.
+The consultation documentation is included in Appendix F.